 Nervous is normal – don’t let it stop you from trying.
+We have had people of all shapes and sizes successfully get through our tours with the helpful encouragement of their cave guide.
 Everything here is “challenge by choice”.
 If you feel uncomfortable in the cave, one of our guides will lead you out.
-On most tours you are never more than 5 minutes from the exit (except the 4 and 5 hr.
-Extreme tours which are, well . . . longer).
+On most tours you are never more than 5 minutes from the exit.
+The squeezes included in the 1hr Main Cave Adventure or the 3hr Multi-Cave Experience are quite short and do not last long.

-The 2 hr.Riverbend Explorer Tour is excellent for children age 5 and up.
-The 1hr.
-Main Cave Experience and 3hr.
-Multi-Cave Spelunking Adventure are for ages 8 and up.
-Longer trips such as the 4 and 5 hour expeditions are for ages 13-15 and up.
 Check out the minimum age requirements before you book.
-Self-guiding is up to you but we would never recommend carrying a baby or small toddler in your arms or in a backpack while inside the caves.
+Self-guiding is up to you (“enter at your own risk”) but we would never recommend carrying a baby or small toddler in your arms or in a backpack while inside the caves.